arirusso/audio-playback/README.md

 # Audio Playback

-Play audio files at the command line or with Ruby
+Play audio files at the command line or using Ruby

 ## Installation